JingjiYu/Reinforcement-Learning-in-Portfolio-Optimization/README.md

-# Reinforcement-Learning-in-Portfolio-Management
+# Reinforcement-Learning-in-Portfolio-Optimization
-My MSc in Statistical Science dissertation
-Will continue to upload until 9th of Sep, 2019
+My dissertation for the degree of MSc in Statistical Science Will continue to upload until 9th of Sep, 2019